Student Records Policy

 - Letters of academic warning, probation, suspension, or similar other academic actions;

-- Financial information on fees and other payment and
+- Financial information on fees and other payments

 - Transcripts of all academic semesters.